aspose-slides/Aspose.Slides-Documentation/python-net/release-notes/release-notes-2023/aspose-slides-for-python-net-23-7-release-notes/_index.md

 ```

-## Added compatibility with both "a shared library" Pythons and statically linked Pythons ##
+## Added compatibility with both 'a shared library' Pythons and statically linked Pythons ##
-- No more need to configure access to the shared Python library for "Aspose.Slides for Python via .NET";
+- No more need to configure access to the shared Python library for 'Aspose.Slides for Python via .NET';
 - No more '...libpython not found' errors;

 ## Compatibility with PyInstaller and cx_Freeze ##